The West Moreton Health Master Plan will help ensure we continue to meet the healthcare needs of our growing and diverse community.

 Hutchinson Builders was appointed as the early works contractor in June 2020.
 Early works refers to the first stage of construction and included the demolition and removal of seven residences, the clearing and levelling of the site, and the removal or relocation of existing services such as sewerage lines.

 Fencing went up around the site and work began in July 2020.
-Residences were removed in August and early works are expected to be completed by October 2020.
+Residences were removed in August and early works are expected to be completed by the end of 2020.

 The main works – the construction of the new unit – will begin in early 2021 and is expected to be completed by late 2022.